Overbreathing Is Found In Over 95% of PeopleBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 Hyperventilation causes hypocapnia (CO2 deficiency) in the alveoli of the lungs and, if there is no ventilation-perfusion mismatch, in the arterial blood and other body cells.
 In any case (too high or too low arterial CO2 - arterial hypercapnia or hypocapnia), hyperventilation always leads to tissue hypoxia (low oxygen levels in cells).

-Official story about hyperventilation
+Official story about overbreathing

-Hyperventilation, as nearly all medical sources imply (e.g., Wikipedia, Emedicine.com, and many others), happens rarely, in such cases as anxiety panic, or other more exotic situations.
+Hyperventilation, as nearly all medical sources, imply (e.g., Wikipedia, Emedicine.com, and many others), happens rarely, in such cases as anxiety panic, or other more exotic situations.
 For example, click here.
 These medical sources cannot even provide the correct definition of hyperventilation or "hyper" + "ventilation".
-What do we know about exact numbers for ventilation at rest in people with chronic diseases?
+What do we know about the exact numbers for ventilation at rest in people with chronic diseases?
 Do healthy people have normal minute ventilation rates?
 How common is hyperventilation?
 What is the real story related to hyperventilation?

 Carbon dioxide is a potent dilator of blood vessels (vasodilator) and is crucial for the Bohr effect (O2 transport from red blood cells to tissues).
 As a result of hyperventilation, modern people experience reduced oxygen levels in the brain, heart, kidneys and all other vital organs.
-Cell hypoxia causes or favors inflammatory conditions, production of free radicals and suppression of the immune system.
+Cell hypoxia causes or favors inflammatory conditions, production of free radicals and the suppression of the immune system.
 Apart from these effects, there are devastating effects of the hyperventilation syndrome on the brain due to hypocapnia or a lack of CO2, which has calming or sedative properties on nerve cells.
-These and other hyperventilation-related physiological effects promote pathological changes and the advance of chronic health problems, such as cancer, heart disease and diabetes.
+These and other hyperventilation-related physiological effects promote pathological changes and the advance of chronic health problems, such as cancer, heart disease, and diabetes.

-Is hyperventilation common in ordinary people?
+Is overbreathing common for ordinary people?

 Chronic hyperventilation is very common for ordinary people (or "normal subjects") these days.
 Their average minute ventilation values are much greater than the normal value, which used to be the norm about 80-100 years ago.

 Minute ventilation (or respiratory minute volume, or flow of air) is the volume of air which can be inhaled (inhaled minute volume) or exhaled during 1 minute.
-It is used to measure one's degree of hyperventilation.
+It is used to measure one's degree of overbreathing.

 Prevalence of hyperventilation in the modern population

 You can leave your grammatically correct feedback and/or comment on the most relevant page.
 It may be below.
 Thanks.